 What happens at the Memory Clinic?

-- If you receive a diagnosis of dementia you will have the opportunity to discuss with the doctor what this means and the implications it may have for you in the future.
+- If you receive a diagnosis of dementia you will have the opportunity to discuss with the doctor or nurse what this means and the implications it may have for you in the future.
 We usually try to include your family member in these discussions so that they can offer you support and ask any questions they may have.

 - Your GP will be provided with all the information from the Memory Clinic and if you are prescribed medication it will eventually be added to your normal prescription which you collect from the GP practice.

-- If you need ongoing support or advice you may be allocated to a member of the OACMHT or a Social worker.
+- If you require ongoing support or advice you may be allocated to a member of the OACMHT or a Social worker.
 The key worker will be able to advise you on issues around benefits, support networks or about planning ahead for the future.